 On August 21, 2024, Halliburton, a leading oilfield services company, was struck by a cyberattack, likely involving ransomware and data exfiltration.
 The breach forced the company to shut down its systems for investigation, exposing critical vulnerabilities within the energy sector’s infrastructure and highlighting the significant risks faced by major industries.

-The cyberattack led to an estimated $35 million in financial losses, along with significant operational disruptions and reputational harm.
+The cyberattack led to an estimated $35 million in financial losses, significant operational disruptions, and reputational harm.
 Halliburton responded by conducting a thorough internal investigation, securing affected systems, and notifying law enforcement.
 The company also communicated with stakeholders to provide transparency and mitigate further damage.
-As recovery efforts continue, the incident underscores the urgent need for stronger cybersecurity protocols within critical infrastructure sectors, with Halliburton potentially facing regulatory scrutiny as the fallout continues.
+As recovery efforts continue, the incident underscores the urgent need for stronger cybersecurity protocols across critical infrastructure sectors, with Halliburton potentially facing regulatory scrutiny amid the fallout.

 Houston Housing Authority

 A ransomware attack struck the Houston Housing Authority (HHA) on September 22, 2024, potentially compromising the personal data of over 30,000 individuals.
 The breach caused operational disruptions, leading the organization to temporarily shut down several systems while it investigated the full extent of the attack.
-This incident highlighted vulnerabilities in public sector cybersecurity and raised alarms over the protection of sensitive personal data in government institutions.
+This incident highlighted vulnerabilities in public-sector cybersecurity and raised alarms about the protection of sensitive personal data in government institutions.

 The breach exposed sensitive personal information, leading to legal investigations and a loss of public trust.
 In response, HHA launched an internal investigation, notified law enforcement, and began contacting affected individuals.
 Efforts to restore systems are ongoing, with HHA focusing on strengthening cybersecurity protocols, including enhanced data encryption and improved monitoring, to prevent future attacks and rebuild public confidence.